covidsafewatch/website/input/senate-submissions/slow-response-to-public-panic.md

 > Computer experts have voiced concern that, more than a week after the app was launched, the government was yet to issue a software update or address problems people have encountered in downloading and using the app.
 >
-> In addition to well-known problems in making the app work effectively on Apple iphones, users have also encountered issues downloading the app, registering for use and obtaining technical support.
+> In addition to well-known problems in making the app work effectively on Apple iPhones, users have also encountered issues downloading the app, registering for use and obtaining technical support.
 >
 > Software engineer Geoffrey Huntley said one of the potentially most alarming yet easily rectified problems was that the app displayed the message "You have tested positive for COVID-19" when users pressed the 'Upload my information' button at the bottom of the main page.
 >